EPRA Sustainability Best Practice Recommendations

 Our core business is the management and development of our own residential portfolio.
 The business model is also being actively expanded to include innovative services and new revenue models.

-Headquartered in Düsseldorf, the Group had around 2,040 employees in 2022.
-Our properties are held by a number of subsidiaries.
+Headquartered in Düsseldorf, the Group had around 2,000 employees in 2023.
+Our properties are held by a number of LEG subsidiaries.

 Since 2017, we have been reporting our performance in the areas of society and the environment and continuously expanding the scope of indicators and properties included in our reporting.